Sweet Spot: Round trip to Europe for 30,000 points (or less!) + $227

 AirFrance and KLM connect to a number of cities throughout Europe.
 Pricing for booking a connecting flight can vary wildly.
 Sometimes it is the same price as the flight from the US to Paris or Amsterdam.
 Sometimes it is a lot more!
 You’ll need to search to find a flight that works for you.

-Keep in mind that flights within Europe are incredibly cheap.
+Keep in mind that flights within Europe can be incredibly cheap.
 So even if you just use this promo to get to Europe, you can then hop on a cheap flight on an airline like RyanAir and often get to another destination for $20-$50.

 More Flying Blue Perks and Discounts